benbjurstrom/benbjurstrom.com/articles/2020-04-30-purge-email.md

 ## Managing Email
 One note, because we programmed our script to move matching threads to the trash, the message won’t be permanently deleted for another 30 days.
 So if you need to free up space right away you will need to go to the trash and permanently delete the items that have been moved there.

 The rest of the time this extra 30 day buffer is nice to have.
-There’s been a couple of times where I forgot to Star, Archive, or Mark something I needed as important and I luckily caught it before 30 days were up and was able to pull it from the trash.
+There’s been a couple of times where I forgot to star, archive, or mark something I needed as important and I luckily caught it before 30 days were up and was able to pull it from the trash.

 What’s great about this system is that starred or important but unarchived email starts to stack up at the end of your inbox.
 Then it becomes super easy to sort through by simply archiving anything you want to keep or removing the important designation from any email you’d like to be deleted during the next daily purge.